mworion/MountWizzard4/README.rst

     abstracting your ASCOM devices or devices which speak native ASCOM Alpaca if you want to connect over IP with your environment.

--   Running versions of Sequence Generator Pro or N.I.N.A. as frontend for camera device.
+-   Running versions of Sequence Generator Pro or NINA as frontend for camera device.

 -   For the core devices there is native ASCOM support (Windows platform only).